 The College Council oversees and directs the common work of the leadership councils, monitors institutional progress toward achieving college goals, and provides recommendations to the Executive Cabinet and the College President.

-ACCJC Standard Goal/Objective Example Task 1.5 Review, discuss, and provide recommendations on institutional processes and strategic priorities supporting the college mission to promote continued improvement, including institutional progress toward strategic goals.
+ACCJC Standard Goal/Objective Example Task Indicators 1-15 Review, discuss, and provide recommendations on institutional progress towards achieving its mission and goals to support continued improvement through the regular review of meaningfully disaggregated data.

 Academic Council